Stable-Baselines-Team/stable-baselines/docs/misc/projects.rst

 Quantized Reinforcement Learning (QuaRL)
 ----------------------------------------
 QuaRL is a open-source framework to study the effects of quantization broad spectrum of reinforcement learning algorithms.
 The RL algorithms we used in this study are from stable-baselines.

-| Author: Srivatsan Krishnan, Sharad Chitlangia, Maximilian Lam, Zishen Wan, Aleksandra Faust, Vijay Janapa Reddi
+| Authors: Srivatsan Krishnan, Sharad Chitlangia, Maximilian Lam, Zishen Wan, Aleksandra Faust, Vijay Janapa Reddi
 | Email: srivatsan@seas.harvard.edu
 | Github: https://github.com/harvard-edge/quarl
 | Paper: https://arxiv.org/pdf/1910.01055.pdf